I can’t speak English (YET)!

 Learning a foreign language has been proven to strengthen native language vocabulary and proficiency.
 This effect is particularly strong when the foreign language is English, reinforcing the far-reaching positive effects of increasing your English proficiency.
 This, combined with the knowledge that the older you get, the more adept you become at learning languages, should give you the confidence to step out of the fixed language mindset.

-However, if you remain hesitant to take up English as a new language, rest assured of Flowently’s dedicated and skilled English tutors’ commitment to helping you enjoy the innumerable benefits of a growth mindset as we guide you through the process.
+However, if you remain hesitant to take up English as your second language, rest assured of Flowently’s dedicated and skilled English tutors’ commitment to helping you enjoy the innumerable benefits of a growth mindset as we guide you through the process.

 Written by Mike Plaatjies